WildByDesign/SandboxYourFox/README.md

 - DRM components fail _(no Netflix, Disney Plus, etc.)_
 - Firefox Sync does not work
 - Picture-in-Picture Mode (causes Firefox to crash)
+- Built-in Translations feature (causes Firefox to crash)
+- More troubleshooting information (about:support) crashes on 122

 ### Important Setup Instructions: